Gambling Advertising Regulation in Malta

 Relevant Gambling Advertising LegislationThe number of player accounts at MGA-licensed online gambling sites has seen consistent growth in recent years.
 New registrations reached a staggering 13.8 million in 2019, while the number of active player accounts stood at 20.4 million.
 Various responsible gambling measures are in place to protect this constantly growing customer base, including age and advertising restrictions.

-In 2018, the MGA unveiled new guidelines for gambling advertising all locally licensed operators must abide by.
+In 2018, the MGA unveiled new guidelines for gambling advertising that all locally licensed operators must abide by.
 The marketing of gambling products and services is subject to the provisions of Subsidiary Legislation 583.09, otherwise known as the Gaming Commercial Communications Regulations.

 Number of Online Player Accounts at MGA-Licensed Gambling Sites from 2017 to 2019